Equitable Access & Opportunity

 Overview

-Kentucky’s Multi-Tiered System of Supports (KyMTSS) is a framework that organizes the systems, data and practices to promote positive, equitable and inclusive learning experiences for all students.
-According to the Council of Chief State Schools Officers (CCSSO, 2017), educational equity “means that every student has access to the educational resources and rigor they need at the right moment in their education across race, gender, ethnicity, language, disability, sexual orientation, family background, and/or family income.”
+Kentucky’s Multi-Tiered System of Supports (KyMTSS) is a framework that organizes the systems, data and practices to promote responsive, engaging and supportive learning experiences for all students.
+According to the Council of Chief State Schools Officers (CCSSO, 2017), educational equity “means that every student has access to the educational resources and rigor they need at the right moment in their education.”

 Why It’s Essential…

 A commitment to equitable access and opportunity is essential to improve outcomes for every learner.
 For all students to achieve at high levels, they must be able to access the full range of opportunities and resources that contribute to student success.
-Leadership teams intentionally address unacceptable outcomes for historically underrepresented populations through a strategic use of evidence-based practices, analysis of data and data-based problem solving.
+Leadership teams intentionally address unacceptable outcomes for underrepresented student groups through a strategic use of evidence-based practices, analysis of data and data-based problem solving.

 Key Features